OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/logic.md

 ### Checking for invalid emails

 1. From the Toolbox, drag an **If** widget after the IsSuccess assign element.
-1. In the Properties pane, set the Label as IsInvalidEmail? and the Condition as StartUserRegistration.UserRegistrationResult.StartUserRegistrationFailureReason.InvalidEmail
+1. In the Properties panel of the widget, set the Label as IsInvalidEmail? and the Condition as StartUserRegistration.UserRegistrationResult.StartUserRegistrationFailureReason.InvalidEmail
-1. From the Toolbox, drag an **Assign** element to the True branch.
+1. From the Toolbox, drag an **Assign** widget into the True branch.
 1. Under the **Assignments** tab, assign a variable ErrorMessage as `Invalid Email`.

 ### Checking for invalid names

-1. In the False branch, from the Toolbox, drag another **If** element.
+1. From the Toolbox, drag an **If** widget into the False branch.
-1. In the Properties panel, set the Label as IsInvalidName? and the Condition as StartUserRegistration.UserRegistrationResult.StartUserRegistrationFailureReason.InvalidName
+1. In the Properties panel of the widget, set the Label as IsInvalidName? and the Condition as StartUserRegistration.UserRegistrationResult.StartUserRegistrationFailureReason.InvalidName
-1. From the Toolbox, drag an **Assign** element to the True branch.
+1. From the Toolbox, drag an **Assign** widget into the True branch.
 1. Under the **Assignments** tab, assign a variable ErrorMessage as `Invalid Name`.

 ### Checking for a unique username

-1. In the False branch, from the Toolbox, drag another **If** element.
+1. From the Toolbox, drag an **If** widget into the False branch.
-1. In the Properties panel, set the Label as UsernameAlreadyExists?
+1. In the Properties panel of the widget, set the Label as UsernameAlreadyExists?
 And the Condition as StartUserRegistration.UserRegistrationResult.StartUserRegistrationFailureReason.UserAlreadyRegistered
-1. From the Toolbox, drag an **Assign** element to the True branch.
+1. From the Toolbox, drag an **Assign** widget into the True branch.
 1. Under the **Assignments** tab, assign a variable ErrorMessage as `User already exists.
 Try to recover your password`.

 Verify the validation logic of the DoSignup action looks like the following screen shot.